 I work with families to capitalize on strengths.
 My work with families started as a licensed clinical social worker in 2003.
 I wanted more tools to assist families, so I returned to graduate school.
 In 2013, I became a licensed (clinical)psychologist with children.

-She received her doctorate in clinical psychology from George Fox University, and her masters in social work from the University of North Carolina.
-Dr. Gray completed pre- doctoral clinical trainings within both the Neurodevelopmental and Family Medicine clinics at Oregon Health Sciences University.
+I received my doctorate in clinical psychology from George Fox University, and my masters in social work from the University of North Carolina.
+I completed pre- doctoral clinical trainings within both the Neurodevelopmental and Family Medicine clinics at Oregon Health Sciences University.

-Dr. Gray has specialized training through an APA-accredited internship, and Early Childhood fellowship in clinical child psychology at Alfred I. duPont Hospital for Children in Wilmington, DE.
-She is currently licensed in North Carolina as a licensed psychologist.
+I had specialized training through an APA-accredited internship, and Early Childhood fellowship in clinical child psychology at Alfred I. duPont Hospital for Children in Wilmington, DE.
+I am currently licensed in North Carolina as a licensed psychologist.

-Her approach involves utilizing a biopsychosocial model to assess for a wide range of emotional, behavioral, and adjustment problems, learning differences, feeding and sleeping difficulties, habit disorders, and developmental delays.
-She also specializes in administering the Autism Diagnostic Observation Schedule (ADOS) to assess for autism-related concerns.
+My approach involves utilizing a biopsychosocial model.
+As such, I assess for a wide range of emotional, behavioral, and adjustment problems, learning differences, feeding and sleeping difficulties, habit disorders, and developmental delays.
+I also specialize in administering the Autism Diagnostic Observation Schedule (ADOS) to assess for autism-related concerns.

 “Persistence and resilience only come from having been given the chance to work through difficult problems.”